sergiogallegos/OpenWebHMI/README.md

   - Use Web Techonlogy
   - Use Free Tools
   - Connect with Databases
-  - Connect with PLC's , include librarys like TCP
+  - Connect with PLC's , include librarys like TCP/IP
   - Use as HMI or SCADA to run in any Operation System

 ## Features